Maharaja Agrasen University: Academic programmes

 Maharaja Agrasen University offers ten arts, commerce, law and sciences programs, four engineering programs, two management programs and one architecture program.

-MOUs with other Universities
+MoUs with other universities

-A Memoranda of understanding (MoU) has been signed with Ghana Technology University College in Ghana.
+A memorandum of understanding (MoU) has been signed with Ghana Technology University College in Ghana.

 Approval

 Like all universities in India, Maharaja Agrasen University is recognised by the University Grants Commission (India) (UGC), which has also sent an expert committee and accepted compliance of observations and deficiencies.

 Student life

 Residential life

 Maharaja Agrasen University requires its students to live on campus for the first four years of undergraduate and two years of postgraduate life.
 This is part of an administration effort to help students connect more closely with one another and sustain a sense of belonging in the Maharaja Agrasen University community.

 Students can choose to reside on either campus or outside campus, although the majority of students choose to live on campus.
 Campus provides housing for over 450 students in hostel buildings.